-For the fiscal year ended: June 30, 2012
+For the fiscal year ended: June 30, 2013

-Commission file number 0-13215

-WARP 9, INC.

-(Exact name of registrant as specified in its charter)

-Nevada (State of Incorporation) 30-0050402

-(I.R.S.
-Employer Identification No.)

-6500 Hollister Avenue, Suite 120, Santa Barbara, California 93117 (Address of principal executive offices) (Zip Code)

-(805) 964-3313 Registrant's telephone number, including area code

-Securities registered pursuant to Section 12(B) of the Act:

-Title of Each Class Name of Each Exchange On Which Registered COMMON STOCK OTC Indicate by check mark if the registrant is a well-known seasoned is suer, as defined in Rule 4 05 of the Securities Act.
-Yes No X Indicate by check mark if the registrant is not required to file reports s pursuant to Section 13 o r Section 15(d) of the Act.
-Yes $ $ No $ $ X $ $ Indicate by check mark whether the registrant (1) has filed all repreceding 12 months (or for such shorter period that the registrant was require Yes $ X $ No $ $ Indicate by check mark if disclosure of delinquent filers pursuant registrant's knowledge, in definitive proxy or information statements incorpor $ X $ Indicate by check mark whether the registrant is a large accelerated 'large accelerated filer," "accelerated filer" and "smaller reporting company" rated by reference in Part I filer, an accelerated filer III of this Form 10-K or any amendment to this at a non-accelerated filer, or a smaller reporting of Form 10-K. Large accelerated filer Non-accelerated filer Do not check if a smaller reporting company) Accelerated filer Smaller reporting company [] [X] indicate by check mark whether the Registrant is a shell company (as defined Yes $ \ $ No $ X $ I in Rule 12b-2 of the Exc hange Act).
-The aggregate market value of voting stock held by non-affiliates of f the registrant was approx imately \$394,925 as of June 30, 2012.
-There were 96,135,126 shares outstanding of the registrant's Commo on Stock as of September 28, 2012.
+COMM ISSION FILE NUMBER 0-13215 WARP 9, INC. (Exact name of re egistrant as specified in its charter) NEVADA 30-0050402 (State of Incorporation) (I.R.S.
+Employer Identification No.) uite 11, Santa Barbara, California 93109 incipal executive offices) (Zip Code) (805) 964-3313 Registrant's to elephone number, including area code SECURITIES REGISTE RED PURSUANT TO SECTION 12(B) OF THE ACT: TITLE OF EACH CLASS NAME OF EACH EXCHANGE ON WHICH REGISTERED COMMON STOCK OTC issuer, as defined in Rule 40.
+Indicate by check $\label{eq:Yes No X } % The area of the registrant is not required to file 3 or Section 15(d) of the Act. % % % % % % % % % % % % % % % % % % %$ required to be filed by Section 1934 during the preceding Yes No X rk whether the registrant (1) has filed all reports on 13 or 15(d) of the Securities Exchange Act of 12 months (or for such shorter period that the le such reports), and (2) has been subject to such ast 90 days.
+Yes X No Item 405 of Regulation S-K is to the best of registrant's rk if disclosure of delinquent filers pursuant to not contained herein, and will not be contained, knowledge, in definitive proxy or information reference in Part III of this Form 10-K or any filer, an accelerated filer, company.
+See definitions of rk whether the registrant is a large accelerated a non-accelerated filer, or a smaller reporting "large accelerated filer," "accelerated filer" and n Rule 12b-2 of the Exchange Act.
+Large accelerated filer Non-accelerated filer (Do not check if a smaller reporting company) [] Accelerated filer [] [] Smaller reporting company [X] Indicate by check madefined in Rule 12b-2 of the rk whether the Registrant is a shell company (as Exchange Act).
+The aggregate marke t value of voting stock held by non-affiliates of the registrant was approximately \$841,359 as of December 31, 2012, the last business day of the registrant's most recently completed second fiscal quarter (computed by reference to the last sale price of a share of the registrant's

+There were 96,135,126 $\,$ shares $\,$ outstanding of the $\,$ registrant's $\,$ Common Stock as of September 27, 2013.

+Common Stock on that date as reported by OTC Bulletin Board).